 - Configuration file format changes: Configuration files with multi-line strings will be exported using Symfony’s multi-line literal block formatting option.
 This will help to improve the readability of these files.

-- Managing file extensions that are potentially malicious: If you are limiting the allowed extensions and want unsafe files to be uploaded and renamed, you need to explicitly allow uploading of txt files.
+- Managing potentially malicious file extensions: If you are limiting the allowed extensions and want unsafe files to be uploaded and renamed, you need to explicitly allow uploading of txt. files.
 This is mandatory when configuring the file fields via the user interface.

 The usage information previously contained in the README.txt file for DRUPAL has been extracted into a newly created USAGE.txt file in the core directory.
 Sites that use the drupal/core-composer-scaffold plugin to exclude README.txt should update their configuration to exclude README.md instead.